-When I was teaching freelance writing at the University, the difference between active voice and passive voice was something we discussed regularly.
-It’s much easier to write with a passive voice than active, but the benefits of turning it around are powerful.
+When I was teaching freelance writing at the University, we regularly discussed the difference between active voice and passive voice.
+It’s much easier to write with a passive voice than an active one, but the benefits of turning it around are powerful.

 First, your writing is more concise as you will be using fewer words.